-The red lip, contouring, the cat eye — all of these classic makeup looks hold a special place in our hearts.
+The red lip, the contour, the cat eye — all of these classic makeup looks hold a special place in our hearts.
 However, none of them make us feel as bold and brazen as the timeless smoky eye.
-For decades, this look has been embraced and utilized for those moments we need to give our faces some sultry oomph.
+For decades, this look has been embraced and used for those moments we need to give our faces some sultry oomph.

-The smoky eye is one of the toughest techniques to master.
-One overzealous stroke of an eye shadow brush can leave you looking less sultry seductress and more like you could use an ice pack.
+Although it’s one of our favorites, we’ll be real here, the smoky eye is one of the toughest techniques to master.
+One overzealous stroke of an eyeshadow brush can leave you looking less like a sultry seductress and more like you could use an ice pack.
 But you know what they say, if at first you don’t succeed…ask a makeup artist.
-We asked a couple, and they had ten genius tips to take your smoky eye to the next level.
+We talked to some of our favorites, and they had ten genius tips to take your smoky eye to the next level.

 While it can definitely waver from its original format and color palette, the purpose of a smoky eye is to make the eye appear more seductive/sultry/catlike, says Wood.
 “The only major thing to ensure is that the final result should be size appropriate,” he continues.
 “There should still be a brow bone visible and the lower lashes should also still be visible, so make sure the color hasn't been taken so low they’re hidden.”

 Like the perfect beach wave or contoured face, tools are of the utmost importance when it comes to the perfect smoky eye look.
 And, lucky for us, you don’t need much to get your smolder on.
-“I have found, that I only really need three brushes to achieve my desired look,” says Wood.
-“For starters, a large fluffy blending brush to apply lighter base colours and for almost all crease/socket work.
+“I have found that I only really need three brushes to achieve my desired look,” says Wood.
+“For starters, a large fluffy blending brush to apply lighter base colors and for almost all crease/socket work.
 Then, a much smaller tapered blending brush for adding blended definition to the deepest part of the crease.
 Finally a small paddle shaped flat brush for packing on the eyelid color(s), smudging out pencil liners and adding further definition to the crease.”
-Try UD Pro Tools

-In its purest form, a smoky eye palette contains charcoal grays, blacks and deep purples (like in Urban Decay’s Naked Heat Eyeshadow Palette).
+In its purest form, a smoky-eye palette contains charcoal grays, blacks and deep purples (like in Urban Decay’s Naked Smoky palette).
 However, limiting yourself to this color scheme would mean missing out on some seriously fierce beauty moments, says Wood.
 “Anything goes,” he explains.
-“It's more about technique than a color palette so as long as you have the appropriate tones of a color (light, medium and dark versions of any shade) it can be achieved.
+“It's more about technique than a color palette, so as long as you have the appropriate tones of a color (light, medium and dark versions of any shade) it can be achieved.
 My personal favorites and colors I have found to work on all skin tones are deep wine and burgundy tones, jewel-toned navy, rich chocolates and coppers, and traditional black.”

-Heck, you can even go with lighter, and brighter tones if you want, as long as “there is depth around the lash line and the eyes are elongated,” says Wood.
-Lam seconds that motion, stating, “You can definitely use light tones, for the people that don't feel a 100% comfortable with full-on black eyeshadow.”
+Heck, you can even go with lighter and brighter tones if you want, as long as “there is depth around the lash line and the eyes are elongated,” says Wood.
+Lam seconds that motion, stating, “You can definitely use light tones, for the people who don't feel 100-percent comfortable with full-on black eyeshadow.”
 Try Maybelline New York The Blushed Nudes.

 You can use the same devil-may-care attitude when it comes to your shadow textures.
 Wood says he typically starts with a cream base (whether that be a long-wear cream shadow or a kohl pencil buffed out all over the lid), as this provides instant smokiness to the eye and allows you to use less shadow products.
 After that, he says, it’s anybody’s game.
 “I usually follow with matte eyeshadows to blend, define and further smoke out the eye.
 However, I love a mix of mattes/shimmers/glitters/sheens.
 I would only really apply the latter three textures on the inner eye and on the eyelid and never in the socket as this creates a very unflattering texture there.”